 - 4GB of RAM

-However, for the best, most competitive gaming experience, it’s best to look for the recommended settings, which will help the game run faster and more smoothly.
+However, for the best, most competitive gaming experience, it’s best to look for the recommended settings, which will help the game run faster and look better.
 When possible, make sure you have these specs (or better):

 - 2GB VRAM